keeks-mtl/memory-match/README.md

 <img src="assets/images/readme/mmphonebalsamiq.PNG">

+#### Modifications On Original Design
+- From the original design the things displayed in the game header section were changed.
+    - The score was changed to a matches display
+    - There was also a decision to add difficulty buttons to the game for an easy and hard version.
+    - There was also a counter added to keep track of how long the game had been played before winning.
+- The colour theme was also changed from the original design to a light blue and a medium green.

 ### Design Choices
-- The game is meant to feel neat and mature so as to not feel infantile.
+- The game is meant to feel neat and mature as to not feel infantile.

 #### Fonts
 - The goal was an overall cohesive feeling so I decided not to use multiple fonts, choosing the font 'Roboto'.